MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (September 16, 2025)

 - [jcd v1.0](https://github.com/microsoft/jcd)
-jcd (jump change directory) is a Sysinternals command-line tool that provides quick directory navigation with substring matching and smart selection for both Linux and macOS.
+jcd (jump change directory) is a Sysinternals command-line tool for Linux and macOS that provides quick directory navigation with substring matching and smart selection.

 ### What's New (May 5, 2025)